Updated advice on COVID-19 vaccines

 - residents and staff of aged care and disability residential care facilities

-- other health care workers, including aged and disability care
+- all health care workers, including aged and disability care

 - household contacts of quarantine and border workers